replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

-# How to Set Up and Use Snapshots
+# How to Set Up Snapshots

 This topic describes the process of setting up Replicated snapshots feature that provides backup and restore capabilities.
 This topic also describes any limitations and considerations.